Salbutamol Effects in Asthma and Parkinson’s Disease Risk

 Salbutamol is classified as a beta-2 adrenergic receptor agonist.
 A receptor is a protein on or in the cell membrane that binds to specific chemicals that come into contact with the cell.
 As a result of the union, the receptor is activated and a particular process is triggered.
 An agonist is a chemical that activates a receptor.
 Adrenergic receptors got their name because they are stimulated by epinephrine, which is also known as adrenaline.

-The ability of salbutamol to activate the beta-2 type of adrenergic receptor is the basis of its benefits in asthma, COPD, and possibly in Parkinson’s disease as well.
+The ability of salbutamol to activate the beta-2 type of adrenergic receptor is the basis of its benefits in asthma, COPD, and possibly in respect to Parkinson’s disease as well.
 The receptor is also known as a β2-adrenoreceptor or as β2AR.
 It's common in the muscles around the airways.
-Salbutamol's activation of the receptor leads to relaxation of the muscles and widening of the airways.
+Salbutamol's activation of the receptor causes relaxation of the muscles.
+This enables the airways to widen, which makes breathing easier.

 A cell membrane contains two rows of phospholipid molecules, which are the orange structures in the simplified illustration of a membrane shown above.
 The green structure is the receptor.
 Like other proteins, it has a highly folded structure.